EvgeniiZorin/Handbook_Databases/SQL.md

 # Joins

-JOIN is a command for linking rows from two or more tables based on a column common for all of them.
+JOIN is a command for linking rows from two or more tables based on a column common for all of them, using the subclause `ON`.

 | Type | Explanation |
 | - | - |